RYGhub/funkwhale/docs/installation/docker.rst

     export FUNKWHALE_VERSION="|version|"
     curl -L -o .env "https://dev.funkwhale.audio/funkwhale/funkwhale/raw/develop/deploy/env.prod.sample"
     sed -i "s/FUNKWHALE_VERSION=latest/FUNKWHALE_VERSION=$FUNKWHALE_VERSION/" .env
+    sudo nano .env

-Ensure to edit it to match your needs (this file is heavily commented)
+Ensure to edit it to match your needs (this file is heavily commented), in particular ``DJANGO_SECRET_KEY`` and ``FUNKWHALE_HOSTNAME``.
+You should take a look at the `configuration reference <https://docs.funkwhale.audio/configuration.html#configuration-reference>`_ for more detailed information regarding each setting.

 Then, you should be able to pull the required images: